rlancaste/AstroPi3/README.md

 - Installs Synaptic Package Manager (makes it easier to uninstall what you don't want)

 - Enables SSH which is disabled by default on Raspberry Pi.
+(Raspberry Pi script only, unless you enable it.)

 - Optionally gives the SBC a static IP address by editing /boot/cmdline.txt so that in the field you can connect via a direct Ethernet cable if desired